Flight delayed or canceled? Experts share some advice

 MY FLIGHT WAS DELAYED FOR SO LONG THAT I NO LONGER WANT TO MAKE THE TRIP.
 CAN I GET A REFUND?

 Maybe.
-The U.S. Department of Transportation says travelers are entitled to a refund if there is a “significant delay," but it does not define “significant."
-The refund depends on many factors, including the length of the delay and the length of the flight.
-It's decided on a case-by-case basis.
+The U.S. Department of Transportation says travelers are entitled to a refund if there is a “significant delay."
+It does not define “significant," so airlines have their own standards.
+Delta will refund a flight that was delayed by more than two hours, for example, while American will refund a flight that was delayed by more than four hours.

 CAN I ASK TO BE BOOKED ON ANOTHER AIRLINE'S FLIGHT?